 This can help you, for instance, understand if you’re undermining the power of urgency by overusing it.
 Or if your product and brand name usage aligns with the sales and sales goals of those items.

 The third step is to bring in the performance of your CTAs, averaging the click-through rate for each unique CTA phrase.
-Also, calculate the average click-through rate across all your phrases, so you have a baseline for performance.
+Also calculate the average click-through rate across all of your phrases so you have a baseline for performance.
 Once that’s done, look at each of your categories and subcategories and compare CTA usage to click-through rate performance.

-Look for instances where you use a CTA frequently, but the click-through rate is below average.
+Look for instances where you use a CTA frequently but the click-through rate is below average.
 That’s a sign that you need to look for alternatives to this CTA.
-You can start that process by reviewing other similar CTAs in your list that have performed better.
+You can start that process by reviewing other similar CTAs in your list that have better performance.

 Honestly, it’s the last step where your brand will reap most of the improvements from this CTA optimization exercise.
 However, it’s the previous three steps that give you the awareness and perspective to do smart CTA A/B tests that are likely to lead to significant improvements.

-Talk to your Oracle account manager, visit us online, or reach out to us at CXMconsulting_ww@Oracle.com.
+For help overcoming your challenges or seizing your opportunities, talk to your Oracle account manager, visit us online, or email us at OracleAgency_US@Oracle.com.